Is one of your resolutions this year to save more money? If so, you are not alone.

 If you really want to make the most of the money you are saving in these savings challenges, sock it away in a high-yield savings account.
 The interest won’t be much until you’ve built up a larger balance in the account, but a penny saved is a penny saved! 🙂

 My favorite choice for a high-yield savings account is with CapitalOne360.
-Although the interest rate is slightly lower than with Ally Bank, CapitalOne360 allows you have multiple savings accounts with different nicknames and goals.
+One of my favorite features is that CapitalOne360 allows you have multiple savings accounts with different nicknames and goals.
 This really helps me keep my money organized by goal.
 For example, it keeps me from spending money from my travel fund for something other than it’s intended use.

 Savings challenges are a great way to make sure you save more money this year, but it’s also important that you use that money wisely.
 You can choose to put your challenge savings into your emergency fund, invest it, put it toward debt as a lump sum payment at the end of the year, or to pay for Christmas gifts for your friends and family.